synapta/cassandra-GLAM-tools/README.md

 ### Pontoon installation

+**Note: you do not need to install Pontoon, instead use: [https://pontoon-wmch.synapta.io](https://pontoon-wmch.synapta.io)**

+This is the guide we followed to install that instance.

 An Ansible script to install Pontoon is available in the `deploy` directory.

 In the `deploy/` directory create an `inventory.ini` file similar to the following, where `host.example.com` is the hostname (or the IP address) of the remote machine: